rust-lang/rfcs/text/3512-closure-move-bindings.md

 > _NamedMoveBinding_ :\
 > &nbsp;&nbsp; _PatternNoTopAlt_ `=` _Expression_\
 > _UnnamedMoveBinding_ :\
-> &nbsp;&nbsp; `mut`<sup>?</sup> ( _IdentifierExpression_ | _MethodCallExpression_ )\
+> &nbsp;&nbsp; `mut`<sup>?</sup> _IdentifierExpression_ \
 > _ClosureParameters_ :\
 > &nbsp;&nbsp; _ClosureParam_ (`,` _ClosureParam_)<sup>\*</sup> `,`<sup>?</sup>\
 > _ClosureParam_ :\
 > &nbsp;&nbsp; _OuterAttribute_<sup>\*</sup> _PatternNoTopAlt_&nbsp;( `:` _Type_  )<sup>?</sup>

-Closure expressions are classified into two main types, namely _ImplicitReference_ and _ImplicitMove_.
+Closure expressions are classified into two main types, namely _ByUsage_ and _FullMove_.
-A closure expression is _ImplicitMove_ IF AND ONLY IF it starts with a `move` token immediately followed by a `|` token, without any parentheses in between.
+A closure expression is _FullMove_ IF AND ONLY IF it starts with a `move` token immediately followed by a `|` token, without any parentheses in between.

-## _ImplicitReference_ closures
+## _ByUsage_ closures

-When the parentheses for _MoveBindings_ is present, or when the `move` keyword is absent, the closure expression is of the _ImplicitReference_ type, where all local variables in the closure construction scope not shadowed by any _MoveBinding_ are implicitly captured into the closure by shared or mutable reference on demand, preferring shared reference if possible.
+When the parentheses for _MoveBindings_ is present, or when the `move` keyword is absent, the closure expression is of the _ByUsage_ type, where all local variables in the closure construction scope not shadowed by any _MoveBinding_ are implicitly captured into the closure by shared reference, mutable reference or move on demand, preferring the first possible type.

 Each _MoveBinding_ declares binding(s) in its left-side pattern, assigned with the value of the right-side expression evaluated during closure construction, thus referencing any relevant local variables if necessary.

-If the left-side pattern is omitted (_UnnamedMoveBinding_), the expression must be either a single-segment (identifier) `PathExpression` or a _MethodCallExpression_, the receiver expression of which must be a single identifier variable, and the argument list must not reference any local variables.
+If the left-side pattern is omitted (_UnnamedMoveBinding_), the expression must be a single-segment (identifier) `PathExpression`.
-The left-side pattern is then automatically inferred to be a simple _IdentifierPattern_ using the identifier/receiver as the new binding.
+The left-side pattern is then automatically inferred to be a _IdentifierPattern_ using the identifier as the new binding.

 ### Mutable bindings